shekharbiswas/AI-Product-Management/README.md

 # AI Product Management

-- Who will benefit from it  ?
+Who will benefit from it  ?
-Product managers, engineering team managers, executives, technical sales people, and Product Dev.
+- Product managers, engineering team managers, executives
+- Technical sales people, and Product Dev.